d12frosted/elpa-mirror/gnu/triples-readme.txt

   please follow the coding patterns for the functions above in writing it, so that the code works with both Emacs 29's builtin sqlite, and `emacsql'.

+4 Using `triples' to develop apps with shared data ══════════════════════════════════════════════════

+  One possibility that arises from a design with entities (in triples terms, subjects) having multiple decomposable types like is done in the `triples' library is the possibility of many modules using the same database, each one adding their own data, but being able to make use out of each other's data.

+  For example, in the examples above we have a simple system for storing data about people and employees.
+If another module adds a type for annotations, now you can potentially annotate any entity, including people and employees.
+If another module adds functionality to store and complete on email addresses, now people, employees, and potentially types added by other modules such as organizations could have email addresses.

+  If this seems to fit your use case, you may want to try to just use the default database.
+The downside of this is that nothing prevents other modules from changing, corrupting or deleting your data.